What to bring, and our most commonly asked questions.

 Here is a list of some of the common questions that Dr Simon Hutabarat is asked during consultations.
 Hope the answers are helpful!

-The practice billing policy is to No Gap pensioners, teachers and nurses.
+The practice billing policy is to No Gap pensioners.
 People in special circumstances are considered for compassionate reasons on an ad-hoc basis.
 In general, with surgery across the board your cost will depend upon what is done, as well as how much you stand to get back from Medicare and your private health fund.
 Surgeons charge different fees for many different reasons, so it pays to ask around.
 A higher fee does not necessarily mean that you get a better job done.
 Do not forget there is an anaesthetist and a surgical assistant too, and operating theatre fees and disposables can be expensive.

 I love this question.
 It is a study of the human psyche.
 The answer is a discussion of business, supply and demand, ego, lifestyle, values, desire to help others, how we measure self-worth and what we want for our efforts.
 Surgeons are people too and they are all different.
 Find a couple of Orthopaedic surgeons who are knowledgeable, humble, good with their hands, communicate and who will take the time and effort to produce a quality result.
 Get to know them (a bit) because you may be back over and over.
 Get some quotes.
 A more expensive quote does not necessarily equate to a better surgeon but may just reflect the surgeon’s greater business costs and possibly his or her lifestyle.